 Problems with governing cities...

-The CCP politicians are aware that the situation they have to deal with in Shanghai is quite different from former tasks.
-Mao Zedong is worried and tells Kovalev:
+The CCP politicians were aware that the situation they had to deal with in Shanghai was quite different from former tasks.
+Mao Zedong was worried and told Kovalev:

 "…our lack of experience with running such a big city, we do not have specialists, capable of handling the management and usage of the electrical station, water supply, large textile and other enterprises."

-To not to be totally dependent on GMD specialists Mao Zedong asks Kovalev during this same meeting on April 9, 1949, to send Soviet specialists in running commercial cities and he also asks specialists in contra espionage.
-The CCP has sent some specialists of their own to Shanghai.
-On May 5, 1949 Pan Hannian , Xu Dixin and Xia Yan leave from Hong Kong to Tianjin, where they receive instructions for underground work in Shanghai.
+To avoid complete dependence on GMD specialists, Mao Zedong requested during the same meeting on April 9, 1949, that Kovalev sent Soviet experts in managing commercial cities and specialists in counterespionage.
+Additionally, the CCP had dispatched some of its own specialists to Shanghai.
+On May 5, 1949 Pan Hannian , Xu Dixin and Xia Yan left from Hong Kong to Tianjin, where they received instructions for underground work in Shanghai.

-One of their main tasks is to control the popular press in the newly liberated areas and to promote the upcoming political consultative conference.
+One of their main tasks was to control the popular press in the newly liberated areas and to promote the upcoming political consultative conference.

 Notes Documents...